raspberrypilearning/raspberry-pi-connect/en/step_1.md

 In a web browser on any computer, visit [https://id.raspberrypi.com/sign-up](https://id.raspberrypi.com/sign-up) and fill in the form to register for a Raspberry Pi ID.

-**Note:** A Raspberry Pi ID is an account on raspberrypi.com, which is separate to an account you may already have on this site, raspberrypi.org
+**Note:** A Raspberry Pi ID is an account on raspberrypi.com, which is separate to any account you may already have on this site, raspberrypi.org

 --- /task ---

 ## Install Raspberry Pi Connect
 --- task ---

-With your Raspberry Pi connected to a monitor, keyboard and mouse, open a terminal.
+With your Raspberry Pi connected to a monitor, keyboard, and mouse, open a terminal.
 Type in each of the the commands below, one by one, to install the latest version of Raspberry Pi Connect.

 --- code ---
 ---